tashaharrison/dress/docroot/sites/all/modules/contrib/fb/README.txt

 Drupal for Facebook
 -------------------

-More information:
+Project Home:
 http://www.drupalforfacebook.org, http://drupal.org/project/fb

 Primary author and maintainer: Dave Cohen (http://www.dave-cohen.com/contact) Do  NOT contact  the  maintainer  with a question  that  can be  easily answered with a web search.
 You may not receive a reply.

-Branch: 6.x-3.x (version 3.x for Drupal 6.x)
+Branch: master (version 3.x for Drupal 7.x)

 This file is more current than online documentation.
 When in doubt, trust this file.
 Online documentation: http://drupal.org/node/195035, has more detail and you should read it next..

-To upgrade:
+To upgrade from Drupal 6 to Drupal 7:
+- Upgrade your D6 version to RC7 or later.
+Run update.php and make sure everything seems to work.
+Then upgrade drupal and all modules to D7 branch.

+To upgrade from on D7 version to the next:
 - Read the upgrade instructions: http://drupal.org/node/936958

 To install: